 The LBC uses the metaphor of a flower to reflect a healthy living entity.
 Like a flower, a building is rooted in place.
 A flower must generate its own fuel, collect its own water, support its local ecosystem and community (via pollination), and become food for the local ecosystem at the end of its life.
 And ultimately, of course, a flower is beautiful.

 The LBC is made up of the seven categories or ‘Petals’ shown above.
 Click through each to read about the choices we’re making for each as Camp Glenorchy comes to life.
-Once Camp Glenorchy is open for business, we will also share on these pages the sustainability data we’re measuring for each, including how we’re performing against our Net Zero Energy target.
+We are currently monitoring our Energy and Water usage and hope to be able to share this data; our sustainable progress, with you in the future.

 We look forward to sharing our journey towards a more sustainable future with you.

-Camp Glenorchy has been designed to inspire its visitors to see and learn about what's possible with today’s technologies.
-Guests and visitors can review all aspects of the sustainability choices and decide what makes commercial or economic sense to them.
+Camp Glenorchy was designed to inspire its visitors to see and learn about what's possible with today’s technologies and people.
+Guests and visitors can review all aspects of the sustainability choices, or just enjoy the warm comfortable stay they provide.

 “It will be a living laboratory to measure the performance of these systems and determine their long-term operating costs.
 We will be sharing our building performance data over the next 3-5 years to determine what works and what isn’t working as expected.
 This data will allow us to continuously fine tune the buildings to achieve higher performance levels over time,” he adds.

-While it’s not possible in the early stages of the project to say whether the investments made are ready for commercial deployment - some are and some are not – Paul and his team have committed to testing a wide-range of systems that were picked to meet the requirements of the Living Building Challenge in Glenorchy, whilst letting guests from all walks be introduced to what sustainability can look and feel like.
+While it’s not possible in the early stages of the project to say whether the innovative technologies invested in are ready for commercial deployment - some are and some are not – Paul and his team tested a wide-range of systems, picked to meet the requirements of the Living Building Challenge in Glenorchy, whilst letting guests from all walks be introduced to what sustainability can look and feel like.